On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: On the Mathematical Treatment of Born-Oppenheimer

-The previous section shows that textbook \textbf{BO} is fully quantum, and adding a step in which the reduced Hamiltonian is projected onto a discrete part of its spectrum in no way undermines that argument.
-The projected Hamiltonian is still quantum, indeed a quantum theoretical approximation to the quantum reduced Hamiltonian.
+The previous sections show that textbook \textbf{BO} is fully quantum, and adding a step in which the Hamiltonian is projected onto a subspace of the Hilbert space in no way undermines that argument.
+The projected Hamiltonian is still quantum, indeed a quantum theoretical approximation to the quantum Hamiltonian.
 The difference is rather that \textbf{BO} is no longer understood as the lowest order in some well-defined exact expansion, but rather as an approximation, with some well-understood corrections, to an exact solution.
 This situation is in contrast, not only to our textbook style presentation, but also to those of Born and Oppenheimer, Born and Huang, and Messiah; while more careful than ours, theirs remain heuristic.\footnote{See \cite[\S V]{Jecko:2014} for a detailed comparison.} Once the appropriate formal machinery has been deployed, \textbf{BO} can be formalised to the standards of rigour of mathematical physics.
-Moreover, the arguments of \cite{sutcliffe2012quantum} can be evaded in a rigorous \textit{quantum} treatment, and they do not indict the mere appearance of the clamped Hamiltonian in \textbf{BO}.
-Hence, the anti-reductionist arguments in philosophy of chemistry are not only unwarranted and incorrect, but also misidentify the salient challenge to the status of the \textbf{BO}.
+No assumptions inconsistent with quantum theory are involved.